Obtain predicted values from a fitted model by providing new covariate values.

 and the predict

-method will use them to automatically center newdata
+method will use them automatically to center newdata

 ; if the model was fit with centerx = FALSE